w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/06-storage.md

 :::
 ::::

-# Data Lakehouse [@armbrust2021lakehouse]
+# Data Lakehouse

 ![From DWH to Data Lakehouse](img/slides195.png)

-# Data Lakehouse [@armbrust2021lakehouse]
+# Data Lakehouse

 **1st generation systems**: data warehousing started with helping business decision-makers get analytical insights

-- Data in warehouses (DWH) would be written with *schema-on-write* to ensure that data is optimized for BI applications
+- DWHs are written with *schema-on-write* to ensure that data is optimized for BI applications
-  - *Schema on write* is defined as creating a schema for data before writing into the database
+  - *Schema-on-write* is defined as creating a schema for data before writing into the database
 - Several challenges
   - DWH typically couples compute and storage into an on-premises appliance
     - This forced enterprises to provision and pay for the peak of user load and data under management, which is very costly